pupilfirst/wd301-scripts/react-app-state/rules-of-useReducer/README.md

 ![rules](./rules.png)
 > Action: Open the diagram and start bthe explanation

-So here on the left hand side we have to useState hook.
-Which updates the state in a preety much simple and straightforward way.
+So here on the left hand side we have the `useState` hook, which updates the state in a pretty much simple and straightforward way.
 We have a **set** function, which expects a new value to update the state.
 And once the state updates, our component gets re-rendered automatically.

 > Action: Next explain the RHS of the diagram
 But with useReducer, the situation is a bit complicated.